-- MCP covers the cost of nerve treatments, stainless steel crowns (silver-colored "caps"), and extractions. - If these teeth are not severely decayed or infected, they will be restored with crowns (and possibly nerve treatments). - Families can elect to restore some or all of the molars with white crowns.
-White crowns are not covered by MCP, and they cost \$450 per tooth.
+- For baby teeth, MCP covers the cost of nerve treatments, stainless steel crowns (silvercolored "caps"), and extractions.
+If these teeth are not severely decayed or infected, they will be restored with stainless steel crowns (and possibly nerve treatments).
+Families can elect to restore some or all of the molars with white crowns.
+White crowns cost \$450 per tooth. - For adult teeth, MCP covers the cost of silver and white fillings and extractions.
+Small to medium size cavities will be restored with white fillings.
+If the tooth has a large cavity, the options are to restore the tooth with a stainless steel crown (and possible nerve treatment) or extract the tooth.
+MCP does not cover the cost of stainless steel crowns or nerve treatments for adult molars.
+The cost a crown and nerve treatment is ~\$\\\ per tooth.